Bhuvanadhana/flipkart/README.md

 order by count(order_id) desc
 limit 1
 ```
---Retrieve the number of orders made per product category in 2023 and order by total quantity sold.
+15.--Retrieve the number of orders made per product category in 2023 and order by total quantity sold.
 ```sql
 select * from sales
 select